saaimulation/Project-Aero/qualifying-lap-CFD/README.md

-I# 🏎️ Qualifying Lap — CFD
+# 🏎️ Qualifying Lap — CFD

 "And here we are, lights out on the next stage of Project: Aero!
 The CAD lap is in the books, ST0 has rolled out of the garage, and it’s heading straight into the CFD arena.
 No wind tunnel, no factory-scale computers.
 Just me, SimScale, and a very nervous laptop fan."